This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 Treatment will depend on the condition causing your Meniere disease.
 The goal of treatment is to prevent, decrease, and manage your symptoms.
-Your caregiver may suggest that you rest and avoid certain activities.
+Your healthcare provider may suggest that you rest and avoid certain activities.
 You may also need any of the following:

 - Medicines may be given to relieve your symptoms, such as nausea, dizziness, vomiting, and headache.
-Your caregiver may also inject antibiotics into your ears.
+Your healthcare provider may also inject antibiotics into your ears.